-"Beyond Truth and Lies: Evasion as a Response to Unfavorable Social Comparisons" with Christine Kang and David B. Wooten.
-Revising for resubmission at Journal of Consumer Research.
+"Beyond Truth and Lies: Evasion as a Means of Managing Unfavorable Consumption Information" with Christine Kang and David B. Wooten.
+Under review.

 Abstract: We extend research on consumer lying by examining evasion as an alternative to deception for consumers who are reluctant to reveal inconvenient truths.
 Evidence from a series of studies suggests that evasion is a viable tactic for managing information about unfavorable social comparisons.
 Embarrassment mediated the relationships between unfavorable social comparisons and intentions to both evade and deceive in response to queries that have the potential to reveal consumer performance disparities.
 The presence of an interaction partner who has potentially discrediting information reduces consumers' intentions to deceive (but not evade), while the perceived persistence of an interaction partner reduces consumers' intentions to evade (but not deceive).
 Overall, our findings support evasion as a distinct and viable approach to protecting the self from the embarrassment of revealing outcomes of unfavorable social comparisons.